MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 separately from Windows PowerShell.
 PowerShell isn't included in the Windows licensing agreements.

-PowerShell is supported under traditional Microsoft support agreements, including [paid support][], [Microsoft Enterprise Agreements][enterprise-agreement], and [Microsoft Software Assurance][assurance].
-You can also pay for [assisted support][] for PowerShell by filing a support request for your problem.
+PowerShell is supported under traditional Microsoft support agreements, including [paid support][paid], [Microsoft Enterprise Agreements][enterprise-agreement], and [Microsoft Software Assurance][assurance].
+You can also pay for [assisted support][assisted] for PowerShell by filing a support request for your problem.

 ## Community Support

-We also offer [community support][] on GitHub where you can file an issue, bug, or feature request.
-Also, you may find help from other members of the community in the Microsoft [PowerShell Tech Community][] or any of the forums listed in the community section of [PowerShell][pshub] hub page.
+We also offer [community support][community] on GitHub where you can file an issue, bug, or feature request.
+Also, you may find help from other members of the community in the Microsoft [PowerShell Tech Community][pscommunity] or any of the forums listed in the community section of [PowerShell][pshub] hub page.
 We offer no guarantee there that the community will address or resolve your issue in a timely manner.
 If you have a problem that requires immediate attention, you should use the traditional, paid support options.